top of page

 The ATG Media team began by conducting an in-depth consultation with the Interflora UK communications team.
 Meeting face-to-face allowed us to fully understand the brand’s vision, tone, and practical requirements for the redesign.

 Armed with this insight, we developed a series of templates and layouts that modernized the look and feel of the magazine while respecting its rich heritage.
-These included:

 • Sleek, contemporary designs that incorporated Interflora’s updated branding.